HelloBrijesh/Social-Network-MERN/README.md

 ## Features

-- User Registration and Authentication
+- **User Management:** JWT token-based authentication for secure user management.
+- **Profile Management:**

   - User Profiles
-- Create, Edit, and Delete Posts
-- Comment on Posts
-- Like and Share Posts
+  - Profile Image and Cover Image upload using Firebase Storage

+- **Post Management:** Users can create, edit, and delete posts.
+- **Commenting System:** Users can comment on posts and delete their own comments.
+- **Like System:** Users can like posts.
+- **Friendship System:**

+  - Send Friend Requests
-- Friend Requests and Acceptance
+  - Accept or Reject Friend Requests
-- Real-time Notifications
-- Messaging System
+  - Find Friends

 - Search and Explore Users and Posts
 - Responsive Design